-Refer to note 2 - Summary of significant accounting policies, note 3 - Critical accounting estimates and judgments, and note 9 - Investment properties, to the consolidated financial statements.
+Refer to note 2 - Summary of significant accounting policies, note 3 - Critical accounting estimates and judgments and note 9 - Investment properties to the consolidated financial statements.

-As at December 31, 2020, the Company held investment properties amounting to \$49,134 thousand, which are measured at fair value.
-Management uses valuation techniques, including comparable sales approach, market income approach and recent transactions, to determine the fair value of investment properties.
-Management uses significant unobservable inputs in estimating the value of the investment properties, such as: Value/m2 for investment properties valued using the comparable sales approach and capitalization rates, current market rental rates and vacancy rates for investment properties valued using the market income approach.
+As at December 31, 2021, the Company held investment properties amounting to \$54,349,000, which are measured at fair value.
+Management uses valuation techniques, including the comparable sales approach, the comparable rent approach and recent transactions, to determine the fair value of investment properties.
+Management uses significant unobservable inputs in estimating the value of the investment properties, such as: Value/m for investment properties valued using the comparable sales approach and capitalization rates and market rent for investment properties valued using the comparable rent approach.
 Our approach to addressing the matter included the following procedures, among others:

-- Tested how management determined the fair value of a sample of investment properties, which included the following: - Professionals with specialized skill and knowledge in the field of real estate valuation assisted us in evaluating the appropriateness of the valuation techniques, in testing the mathematical accuracy thereof, assessing recent transactions and evaluating the reasonableness of the Value/m2, capitalization rates, current market rental rates and vacancy rates used. - Tested the underlying data used in the valuation techniques.
+- Tested how management determined the fair value of a sample of investment properties, which included the following: - Professionals with specialized skill and knowledge in the field of real estate valuation assisted us in evaluating the appropriateness of the valuation techniques, in testing the mathematical accuracy thereof, assessing recent transactions and evaluating the reasonableness of the Value/m used. - Tested the underlying data used in the valuation techniques.